LaurentVeyssier/Route-planner-algorithm/README.md

 This is the final project of UDACITY's [Data Structures & Algorithms Nanodegree Program](https://www.udacity.com/course/data-structures-and-algorithms-nanodegree--nd256).

 The objective of the project is to use A* search to implement a "Google-maps" style route planning algorithm.
+The code should not contain any unnecessary performance overhauls (such as unnecessary duplication of lists or looping through a large set or dictionary when a single constant-time lookup is possible).
+Methods and functions should be optimal and efficient.

 # Project content